Shaping Cold Atom Clouds with a Vortex Beam: Theory

 \subsection{Vortex Beams}

-Optical vortex beams feature a point of vanishing intensity at the beam center, caused by the presence of a phase- or polarization singularity.
-Therefore, appropriate phase- or polarization profiles are imprinted to the beam.
-Common methods for creating phase singularities make use of spiral phase plates \cite{Sueda}, computer-generated holograms \cite{Heckenberg}, spatial light modulators \cite{Yang} or optical cavities \cite{Kim}, while the generation of polarization singularities requires the use of vortex retarders \cite{McEldowney} or q-plates \cite{Fu}.
-In principle, the intensity profile of a vortex beam (or any other phase- and/or polarization-modulated beam) can be calculated if the electric field is fully known in a single plane, typically taken to be the plane in which the vortex pattern is generated.
-In view of the experiments presented in this paper, the following description will focus on a vortex beam with a polarization singularity produced by a vortex retarder, for which we present both a numerical and analytical treatment.
-However, this analysis can be easily adapted to the case of a phase singularity.
+Vortex beams are beams featuring a point of vanishing intensity at the center.
+This is caused by the presence of either a phase- or a polarization singularity, which originate from a spatially inhomogeneous phase- or polarization distribution with cylindrical symmetry, respectively \cite{Ruchi}.
+Common methods for creating phase singularities make use of spiral phase plates \cite{Sueda}, computer-generated holograms \cite{Heckenberg}, spatial light modulators \cite{Yang} or optical cavities \cite{Kim}, while the generation of polarization singularities requires the use of vortex retarders \cite{McEldowney}, q-plates \cite{Fu} or multi-beams interference strategies \cite{Mendoza-Hernandez}.
+Mathematically, both kinds of vortex beams can be described in general as Laguerre-Gaussian modes LG$_{pl}$, with the radial index $p$ typically considered as $p=0$ and the azimuthal index $|l|\geq1$ indicating the topological charge carried by the singularity \cite{Wang2}.
+In both cases, for a homogeneous or inhomogeneous polarization pattern, the intensity distributions is the same, but the fieldcan be obtained from the solution of the scalar- or vector Helmholz equation, respectively \cite{Zhan}.
+In general, cylindrical vector vortex fields with arbitrary polarization patterns (fully radial, fully azimuthal or mixed) can be described as superposition of scalar LG$_{pl}$ or Hermite-Gaussian (HG$_{mn}$) modes with appropriate polarizations \cite{Maurer}.